Key to the Animals

 are off their menu because they amount to "exploiting animals".
 Of

-course, they have no strictures against exploiting people.
+course, they have no strictures against exploiting people, ignoring that

 The U.S. is also host to many large and strong immigrant communities and